coyotespike/coyotespike.github.io/_posts/2021-11-01-ArkResearch.md

 There is a great need to accelerate progress from basic research to translation, and a CRO is an effective way to contribute.
 Let's look at how to fund this approach.

-Investment is pouring into longbio, with Altos Labs backe by $6 billion, and other $20 billion outfits rumored.
+Investment is pouring into longbio, with Altos Labs backed by $6 billion, and other $20 billion outfits rumored.
 More will follow.

 Indeed, there is a strong possibility that the first anti-aging drug will be approved in the next decade (or less), which will open the floodgates to unprecedented levels.
 Because aging increases all-cause mortality, an anti-aging drug is really a "general health and wellness" drug which will improve the life of anyone middle-aged or older.
 Once such a drug is offered, thereby validating the need for more and better anti-aging drugs, public demand will make $20 billion look like a drop in the bucket.